llSourcell/Baton_Master_Unity/README.md

 - Download Visual Studio
 - Download the Oculus desktop app  (only necessary to play it in VR)
 - Unity Store packages used: AurynSky (starfield skybox), Oculus Integration, Volumetric Lines, & Particle Ribbon.
 - CGTrader assets used: Orchestra NPC collection, Concert Hall.
+You will need to get the Concert Hall asset [here](https://www.cgtrader.com/3d-models/interior/hall/concert-hall-amphitheater-vr-baked-corona-max-scene) from CGTrader.

 ## How to run